edgarysabel/e2e-api-automation-test/readme.md

 - A custom POM Pattern with Javascript and Cypress was used.

 - The static data is stored on `fixture` for each test case.

-- The website [automationpractice.com](http://automationpractice.com/index.php) has loading issues and can make tests fail.